-- The assembler/linker complains about a corrupt ..s or .o file.
+- The assembler/linker complains about a corrupt ...s or ... file.
 This may happen if the compilation/assembly has been interrupted for some reason leaving an incomplete file.
 This can usually be handled by forcing a recompilation of the corresponding BETA file.
-(Delete the ..s and .o files in question) - The disk may run full during assembling or linking.
+(Delete the ...s and ... files in question) - The linker may report errors such as "Undefined Reference" or "Multiply Defined Symbol".
+This may be due to violations of the restrictions mentioned in section 6. - The disk may run full during assembling or linking.
 Restart compilation after having obtained more disk space.